-Persons placing products on the market, which may contribute to the spreading of infectious diseases, can be liable to prosecution under the Criminal Code (Strafgesetzbuch, BGBl 60/1974, as amended).
-Applicable sanctions can be up to one year of imprisonment or a financial fine up to 360 daily rates, which depend on the income of the person or turnover of the company.
-If the products placed on the market cause damage to health, the fines will increase to up to two years of imprisonment and, if a person dies, up to three years.
+Persons placing on the market products which may contribute to the spreading of infectious diseases can be liable to prosecution under the Criminal Code (Strafgesetzbuch, BGBI 60/1974, as amended).
+Applicable sanctions can be up to one year of imprisonment or a financial fine up to 360 daily rates, which are determined by the income of the person or turnover of the company.
+If the products placed on the market cause damage to health, the sanctions will increase to up to two years of imprisonment and, if a person dies, up to three years.
 Additionally, the criminal court may order that the relevant judgment be published in a newspaper.
-Also legal entities can face criminal sanctions.
+Legal entities can also face criminal sanctions.